MichaelCurrin/jekyll-blog-demo/README.md

 The most basic way is to serve some flat HTML files (and other assets) without any logic.
 This is great for a one-page site with custom styling (rather than using a theme).

 This project is more advanced and runs with Jekyll.
 This is done by adding a [\_config.yml](/_config.yml) file.
 This lets you use templating and themes, which makes it easier to avoid code duplication and lets you change out a theme in your config rather than your content files.
+Read more in this [config guide](https://github.com/MichaelCurrin/code-cookbook/blob/master/recipes/jekyll/project-files/config.md).

 Note that the [Gemfile](/Gemfile) is used for local development and not used by Github Pages.